Chapter 3: Communication

 F: Forward-Looking

-Why This Matters
+Why It Matters

-Backward-looking: Feels like status reporting
+Backward-looking feels like status reporting

-Forward-looking: Enables collaboration and planning
+Forward-looking enables collaboration and planning

-❌ Backward-Only
+Bad: Backward-Only

 "Yesterday I completed the login API and wrote tests for it."